 Your step-by-step guide to funeral planning

-Planning a funeral can be stressful.
+Organising a funeral can be overwhelming and stressful at a time when emotions are already high.
 We’ve put together this step-by-step funeral planning guide to help make it that little bit easier.

 Below you’ll find advice on getting started, choosing a funeral director, finding help with the costs, and planning the wake – plus much more.